 William Audland KC

-William is ranked as a leading silk in all the major directories in all his principal areas of practice – international, travel and aviation, personal injury and clinical negligence – and specialises in cross-border claims which combine these areas of expertise.
+William is ranked as a leading silk in the major directories in all his principal areas of practice – international and travel, personal injury, clinical negligence and sports law – and specialises in cross-border claims which combine these areas of expertise.
 He represents both claimants and defendants, and has a growing practice as a mediator.

 International & Travel